Judy Fortin

-Judy Fortin (born 1961) is Executive Director of Communications for UCLA Health in Los Angeles, California.
-Previously, she served as Senior Director of Communications from 2013-2019 for Winship Cancer Institute of Emory University in Atlanta, Georgia.
-From 2011–2013, she was National Director of Media Relations for the American Cancer Society.
+Judy Fortin (born 1961) is executive director of communications for UCLA Health in Los Angeles, California.
+Previously, she served as senior director of communications from 2013 to 2019 for Winship Cancer Institute of Emory University in Atlanta, Georgia.
+From 2011–2013, she was national director of media relations for the American Cancer Society.

+Early life and education

 Fortin was born on October 7, 1961, in Hanover, New Hampshire.
 After graduating from Concord High School, she attended Bowdoin College in Brunswick, Maine.
 She earned a Bachelor of Arts degree in government and French in 1983.

+Career

 Fortin began her broadcast career in Plymouth, New Hampshire, where she started out as an announcer and then news director at WPNH AM/FM Radio.
 From January 1986 until June 1989, she was a weekend anchor and general assignment reporter for WMUR-TV in Manchester.
 Prior to joining CNN, Fortin worked as a general assignment reporter for WCVB-TV in Boston.

-From 1990–2006, she anchored CNN Headline News.
-She also served as a National Correspondent for CNN Newsource, a news service used by local affiliate stations.
-In 2006, Fortin became a Correspondent for the award-winning CNN Medical Unit.
+From 1990 to 2006, she anchored CNN Headline News.
+She also served as a national correspondent for CNN Newsource, a news service used by local affiliate stations.
+In 2006, Fortin became a correspondent for the award-winning CNN Medical Unit.
 Fortin received an Excellence in Media Award in 2009 from the National Marrow Donor Program and in 2008, a MORE Award for reporting excellence from the American Academy of Orthopaedic Surgeons.
 She is the recipient of a national Emmy Award for CNN group coverage of the Oklahoma City bombing in 1995.